WaleedLens/RekazProject/README.md

-## Rekaz Simple Drive: Simple Object Storage Service
+## Simple Object Storage Service
 ![Screenshot from 2024-07-15 23-06-27](https://github.com/user-attachments/assets/5a81c7ea-e68e-4a8f-9d4b-6b796e934243)

 ### Introduction

-The Rekaz Simple Drive is a robust and flexible object storage service designed to handle the storage and retrieval of files or blobs of data.
+The Simple Drive is a robust and flexible object storage service designed to handle the storage and retrieval of files or blobs of data.
 It offers a unified interface to interact with multiple storage backends, abstracting the complexities of individual storage solutions.

 ### Key Features